UHH-ISS/beemaster-hp/dionaea/README.md

       - /var/beemaster/dionaea/ftp:/var/dionaea/roots/ftp
 ...
 ```
-Please be aware that this might pose a security risk, as you're enabling anyone to upload files
+**Warning**: Please be aware that this might pose a security risk, as you're enabling anyone to upload files
 to your server, storing them persistently.
 Vulnerabilities in *Dionaea*, Docker or other software could
-very well lead to a compromise of the host system.
+very well lead to a compromise of the hostsystem.